knightazura/ghost-sdk/Git-workflow.md

 ## Submitting Pull Requests

-The easier it is for me to merge a PR, the faster I'll be able to do it.
+The easier it is for us to merge a PR, the faster we'll be able to do it.
 Please take steps to make merging easy and keep the history clean and useful.

 Firstly, **always work on a branch**, it will make your life much easier - honest.
 Not touching the master branch will also simplify keeping your fork up-to-date.